 It turns out that Santa and Mrs. Claus like to winter in the desert, too.
 In fact, they’ve got their own secret train tracks to the North Pole, hidden at the Verde Canyon Railroad, just outside of Sedona.
 Families can take a Magical Christmas Journey with the jolly pair all season long.
 It starts at the railroad depot, where kids can get a bird’s eye view of a lighted Christmas town, using their eagle wings to peer into these tiny, lighted houses.
 Then it’s time to board the train (with inside and outside seating options) for a one-hour journey that takes families through a magical tunnel before emerging at the North Pole on the other side.
 Once there, riders get to meet Santa and his elves for photos and a simple gift.

 Insider tip: Check out the perks that come with the Magical Journey VIP Kids’ Club to add a bit more magic to your holiday experience.

 Blue Ridge Scenic Santa Express - Blue Ridge, GA

 Just a day trip from Atlanta, The Blue Ridge Scenic Railroad’s collection of antique trains that run between Blue Ridge and McCaysville, Georgia includes The Santa Express during the holidays.
 Go for the Christmas stories, songs and characters—including Santa, of course—during this one hour trip, and enjoy checking out the quaint town of Blue Ridge following the trip.

-Western Maryland Scenic Railroad’s Holiday Trains - Cumberland, MD
+Western Maryland Scenic Railroad’s Polar Express - Cumberland, MD

 Nevada Northern Railway Polar Express - Ely, NV